First App in the World: The IBM Simon

 Conclusion:

 The first apps were not games or social networks.
 They were simple tools made for professionals - this step was designed to make communication and organization easier.
-These initial applications introduced through IBM Simon changed the way we can think about what a phone can do.
+These initial applications introduced through the IBM Simon changed the way we think about what a phone can do.

-He marked the beginning of a journey, causing rich, diverse and powerful app ecosystems, which we trust today.
+He marked the beginning of a journey, causing rich, diverse, and powerful app ecosystems, which we trust today.